jmgamboa/Scrapers/README.txt

-A collection of different Scraping Modules I use in Python
+A collection of different Scraping Modules I use in Python that passes contents into Beautiful Soup